darenjacobs/k8s_flask_app/README.md

 GCP:
  - GKE_PROJECT_ID - GKE project ID
- - SA_CREDENTIAL: JSON credentials for the service account with at least "Kubernetes Engine Developer" permissions
+ - SA_CREDENTIAL - JSON credentials for the service account with at least "Kubernetes Engine Developer" permissions

 AWS:
  - AWS_ACCESS_KEY - Access Key ID to service account with permissions to create an EKS cluster